AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 * **Fiber bundle**: The assembly of all patch cords whose termini are visible to the imaging cameras.

 * **ROIs (Regions of Interest)**: Circular regions drawn on the camera image over the visible ends of the patch cords in the fiber bundle.
-There are always 4 ROIs corresponding to the 4 patch cord positions.
-ROIs remain fixed unless the fiber bundle is physically repositioned.
+Each ROI defines the camera area used to extract a timeseries.

 Numbering on fibers, patch cords and ROIs is always 0-indexed.